CodeCraftsmanSandeep/everything_is_logical/problems/readme.md

 # Indicators
 - ** is used for attenting grabbing of something placed near to it.
 (More fun!!)

+# notes
+- Highly optimized and cleaned codes are hard to understand. (especially seeing the same code after few weeks), so better do some tradeoff.

 # Table ( Most needed :-) )
 |S.No | Question | my stuff | notes | keywords | Time | Space
 |:---|:--|:--|:--|:--|:---|:---|